countvajhula/elci/README.rst

 .. contents:: :depth: 2

-Elci can be used in any ELisp project on any CI host.
-Your project itself need not be on a package archive like ELPA, and its external dependencies need not be on package archives either, as long as you specify where they can be found using a package recipe.
+Elci can be used in any ELisp project to run code quality checks locally during development as well in automated CI workflows on any CI host.

 Elci uses Straight.el to install packages and their dependencies using any recipes you specify.
+Your project itself need not be on a package archive like ELPA, and its external dependencies need not be on package archives either, as long as you specify where they can be found in their package recipes.

 The specific CI steps also use ``package-lint`` and ``checkdoc`` (for linting), and ``ert-runner`` and ``undercover`` (for tests and coverage reports).

 All of these steps take effect in the ``.elci/`` folder within project repo.
 As they do not interfere with system Emacs configuration and are fully self-contained, you can run these both locally as well as on CI services such as GitHub Actions.